DrakirL/DSU18-Spelprojekt-1/README.md

 ### Effects

 ## BUGS
+* Player coroutine Die() is called twice for some reason.
 * Pop on rotate - solution lerp while rotation
 * Jump skipping
 * Falling out of the world by glitching through the wall when there is a slight gap between the player and a falling block hitting them